Specialty Pharmacy Practice Accreditation Program

 The Accreditation Program:

-The accreditation process, which takes about 8-10 months, consists of an application, submission of documents, a site survey, and determination of accreditation status.
+The accreditation process, which typically takes 8-10 months, consists of an application, submission of documents, a site survey, and determination of accreditation status.
 The process is intended to be consultative in nature and best practices will be shared.